-The EcoLeague is comprised of six member colleges across the United States including Alaska Pacific University in Anchorage, AK; College of the Atlantic in Bar Harbor, ME; Dickinson College in Carlisle, PA; Green Mountain College in Poultney, VT; Northland College in Ashland, WI; and Prescott College in Prescott, AZ.
-While modeling sustainability through programs and facilities may be commonplace in today’s world, many EcoLeague colleges chose this path years ago and became national leaders in environmental and sustainability issues.
+Launched in 2003, the EcoLeague consortium is currently comprised of six member colleges.
+The EcoLeague includes colleges across the United States: Alaska Pacific University in Anchorage, AK; College of the Atlantic in Bar Harbor, ME; Dickinson College in Carlisle, PA; New College of Florida in Sarasota, FL; Northland College in Ashland, WI; and Prescott College in Prescott, AZ.
+While modeling sustainability through programs and facilities may be commonplace in today’s world, many EcoLeague colleges chose this path years ago and became national environmental and sustainability leaders.
 For example, Northland College chose to blend an environmental focus with a liberal arts mission in 1971.

-EcoLeague faculty members collaborate across disciplines on courses, research, projects and other opportunities.
+EcoLeague faculty members collaborate across disciplines on courses, research, projects, and other opportunities.

-EcoLeague colleges collaborate on courses, academic certificates and academic programs to offer a wide range of opportunities to students and faculty.
+EcoLeague colleges collaborate on courses, academic certificates, and academic programs to offer a wide range of opportunities to students and faculty.